 - c.
 Sheltering Procedures.
 Sheltering provides refuge for students, staff, and visitors within the school building during an emergency.
 Shelters are safe areas that maximize the safety of inhabitants.
 Safe areas may change depending on the emergency.
-The building administrator or designee will announce the need for sheltering over the public address system or other designated system. - 2.
+The building administrator or designee will announce the need for sheltering over the public address system or other designated system.
+Each building administrator will submit sheltering procedures for his or her building as part of the building-specific crisis management plan. - 2.
 Crisis-Specific Procedures.
-The Crisis Management Policy includes crisis-specific procedures for crisis situations that may occur during the school day or at school-sponsored events and functions. - 3.
+The Crisis Management Policy includes crisis-specific procedures for crisis situations that may occur during the school day or at school-sponsored events and functions.
+These charter school-wide procedures are designed to enable building administrators to tailor response procedures when creating building-specific crisis management plans. - 3.
 Additional Procedures.
-The school district administration will present recommended early school closure, media, and grief counseling procedures to the school board for review and approval.
+The charter school administration will present recommended early school closure, media, and grief counseling procedures to the school board for review and approval.
 Upon approval, such procedures will be an addendum to this policy. - a.
 Early School Closure Procedures.
-The director and assistant director will make decisions about closing school.
+The executive director and assistant director will make decisions about closing school.
 Such decisions will be made as early in the day as possible.
-The early school closure procedures will describe potential reasons for early school closure (weather-related or a crisis situation), will specify how the decision will be communicated to staff, students, families and the school community (including means such as broadcast media, local authorities, or a phone tree), and will discuss factors to be considered in closing and reopening the school district building.
+The early school closure procedures will set forth the criteria for early school closure (weather-related, utility failure, or a crisis situation), will specify how the decision will be communicated to staff, students, families and the school community (designated broadcast media, local authorities, email, school website, or a phone tree), and will discuss factors to be considered in closing and reopening the charter school building.
 The early school closure procedures also will include a process for reminding parents and guardians to listen to designated radio and TV stations for school closing announcements, where possible. - b.
 Media Procedures.
-The director and assistant director have the authority and discretion for notifying parents, guardians and the school community in the event of a crisis or early school closure.
-The director and assistant director shall receive training to ensure that the district is in strict compliance with federal and state law relative to the release of private data when conveying information to the media.
+The executive director and assistant director have the authority and discretion to notify parents, guardians and the school community in the event of a crisis or early school closure.
+The executive director and assistant director shall receive training to ensure that the charter school is in strict compliance with federal and state law relative to the release of private data when conveying information to the media. - c.

-- c.
 Behavioral Health Crisis Intervention Procedures.
 Short-term behavioral health crisis intervention procedures will set forth the procedure for initiating behavioral health crisis intervention plans.
 The procedures will utilize available resources including the school psychologist, counselor, community behavioral health crisis intervention, or others in the community.
-Counseling procedures will be used whenever the director, assistant director or the building administrator determines it to be necessary, such as after an assault, a hostage situation, shooting, or suicide.
-The behavioral health crisis intervention procedures shall include the following steps: - (1) Administrator will meet with relevant persons, including school counseling staff to determine the level of intervention for students and staff (was the crisis on campus, were there student or staff witnesses, etc.). - (2) Designate specific rooms as private counseling areas. - (3) Escort siblings and close friends of the victim(s) and other highly stressed students and staff to counselors. - (4) Prohibit the media from questioning students or staff. - (5) Follow-up with students and staff who receive counseling. - (6) Resume normal routines as soon as possible.
+Counseling procedures will be used whenever the executive director, assistant director, or the building administrator determines it to be necessary, such as after an assault, a hostage situation, shooting, or suicide.
+The behavioral health crisis intervention procedures shall include the following steps:

+- (1) Administrator will meet with relevant persons, including school counseling staff, to determine the level of intervention for students and staff (was the crisis on campus, were there student or staff witnesses, etc.). - (2) Designate specific rooms as private counseling areas. - (3) Escort siblings and close friends of the victim(s) as well as others in need of emotional support to the counseling areas. - (4) Prohibit the media from questioning students or staff. - (5) Provide follow-up services to students and staff who receive counseling. - (6) Resume normal school routines as soon as possible.